LamaBleu/plutoscripts/pluto_power/README.md

 pow is a simple tool to get signal level from pluto at a specific frequency.
 It returns frequency (Hz), signal level (dB), RSSI gathered through IIO (dB)

 Large part of the code is coming from [power.c by ADI](https://github.com/analogdevicesinc/plutosdr_scripts/blob/master/power.c)

+Note: another more sophisticated SNA is available here : https://github.com/LamaBleu/limeSNA/tree/plutosdr
+Still using pow tool, adapted from the nice work of [@nepee](https://github.com/nepeee/limeSNA)

 Build pow tool :
 ================